kantord/SeaGOAT/docs/configuration.md

 server:
   port: 31134  # A port number to run the server on

+  # globs to ignore in addition to .gitignore
+  ignorePatterns:
+    - "**/locales/*" # Ignore all files inside 'locales' directories
+    - "**/*.po"     # Ignore all gettext translation files

 client:
   # Connect the CLI to a remove server
   host: https://example.com/seagoat-instance/